maheswari8074/CodeReviewAI/README.md

 4. Worker calls Groq API with a structured prompt — response is parsed into JSON
 5. Result is saved to MongoDB, cached in Redis, and returned to the frontend
 6. User sees scores, issues, refactoring suggestions, and can export a PDF report

+## Key Design Decisions

+**Why a Job Queue?**
+If 100 users submit code simultaneously, direct API calls would overwhelm the system.
+The queue processes jobs with a configurable worker limit, ensuring stability under load.

+**Why Redis Caching?**
+Identical code submissions return cached results instantly without hitting the AI API.
+Cache TTL is 1 hour, reducing latency and API costs significantly.

+**Why Rate Limiting?**
+Each user is limited to 10 requests per minute to prevent abuse and ensure fair usage across all users.

+**Why GitHub OAuth?**
+Code review is a developer tool — GitHub OAuth gives frictionless login for the exact target audience with no password management needed.

 ## Local Development